Northeast Texas: Geography

 The geography of Northeast Texas is composed mainly of the Piney Woods, a mixed forest of deciduous and conifer flora.
 The Piney Woods cover 23500 sqmi of gently rolling or hilly forested land.
 These woods are part of a much larger region of pine-hardwood forest that extends into Louisiana, Arkansas, and Oklahoma.
 Northeast Texas lies within the Gulf Coastal Plain and receives more rainfall, 35 to 50 in (890 to 1270 mm), than the rest of Texas.

 The Sabine River is the major river in Northeast Texas, and flows through Longview and several other cities.
 The Red River also flows through the region and forms the northern border with Oklahoma and a portion of Arkansas.
 In Northeast Texas and the rest of South, small rivers and creeks collect into swamps called "bayous" and merge with the surrounding forest.
 Bald cypress and Spanish moss are the dominant plants in bayous.
 The most famous of these bayous in Northeast Texas is the Cypress Bayou surrounding the Big, Little, and Black Cypress Rivers around Jefferson.
 They flow east into Caddo Lake and the adjoining wetlands cover the rim and islands of the lake.

 Some of the major lakes in the area include: Jim Chapman Lake, Lake Tawakoni, Lake Fork, Cedar Creek Reservoir, Pat Mayse Lake, Lake Palestine, Caddo Lake, Lake O' the Pines, and Wright Patman Lake.

 The climate of the region is warmer and wetter than most of Texas and its geography is more hilly and forested.
 Its culture is similar to that of Southeast Texas, but does not have as much of a Cajun influence.

 Counties

-According to the Northeast Texas Genealogical Society, these 23 counties comprise Northeast Texas:
+According to Visit Northeast Texas, the following counties are considered to be part of Northeast Texas: